CPTN-CPT Certification Getting Started Guide

 4. Complete the Practical Exam and achieve a passing grade of 75% or higher

-Note: Candidates who require better clarification with the program design component of the practical examination, we recommend ordering the CPTN-CPT Online Program Design Tutorial from the Tutorials page.
+Tip: Candidates who require better clarification with the program design component of the practical examination, we recommend ordering the CPTN-CPT Online Program Design Tutorial from the Tutorials page.

 5. Planning ahead for Certification Renewal

 Congratulations!
 You’re now certified.
 Your status is valid for one year from date of issue at the end of the month.
-All CPTN certifications can be renewed for 1-Year (with CPTN-7 CECs) or 2-Years (with CPTN-14 CECs) at once.
+All CPTN certifications will be renewed for 1-Year (with CPTN-7 CECs) or 2-Years (with CPTN-14 CECs) at once.